 The functional currency of each of the Company's foreign subsidiaries is the currency of the local country.
 Assets and liabilities of the Company's foreign subsidiaries are translated into U.S. dollars using the period-end exchange rates, and income and expense items are translated into U.S. dollars using average exchange rates in effect during each period.
-The effects of these foreign currency translation adjustments are included in accumulated other comprehensive loss, a separate component of stockholders' equity (deficit).
+The effects of these foreign currency translation adjustments are included in accumulated other comprehensive loss, a separate component of stockholders' equity.

 The Company also incurs transaction gains and losses resulting from intercompany transactions as well as transactions with customers or vendors denominated in currencies other than the functional currency of the legal entity in which the transaction is recorded.
-Realized and unrealized foreign currency transaction gains (losses) are included in the consolidated statements of operations as a component of other income (expense) and totaled \$1.0 million and \$(0.2) million for the fiscal years ended December 31, 2020 and December 28, 2019, respectively.
+Realized and unrealized foreign currency transaction gains (losses) are included in the consolidated statements of operations as a component of other income (expense) and totaled (\$1.0) million and \$1.0 million for the years ended December 31, 2021 and 2020, respectively.